 The greatest benefit to an online degree is the convenience it offers.
 Unlike an on-campus degree that requires being physically present to participate in class, an online degree offers students with limited time an array of options.

-Online learners can attend classes, complete clinical training or even take exams whenever it is most convenient to them.
+Online learners can attend classes, complete clinical training, or even take exams whenever it is most convenient to them.

-This allows those with a busy schedule to balance employment, family obligations or even travel abroad while earning their degree!
+This allows those with a busy schedule to balance employment, family obligations, or even travel abroad while earning their degree!

 A frequent concern when contemplating an online degree is the quality of the education.
-Will the courses be valuable and, more importantly, accredited?
+Will the courses are valuable and, more importantly, accredited?
 This is a valid concern for anyone considering a master’s degree through a distance learning program.